r8ndyrr/bgp-test/README.md

-# bgp-test
+# Hi guys

-Create 2 BGP speaking routers via Ansible
+Just learning about ansible and experimenting with creating a BGP session between two Cisco routers.

+All  via Ansible.

+Lab environment GNS3.